Recover Your Innate Ease and Freedom

 The heart of yoga is liberation.
 Yoga is awakening to, and embodying, the joyous and intuitive spontaneity that is our Essential Nature.

-Yoga nidra allows you to let go of these entanglements and wake up to that primordial ease and freedom that is always already present.
+Meditation and yoga nidra allows you to let go of these entanglements and wake up to that primordial ease and freedom that is always already present.